Supporting current and future workforce needs

 Summary of the Food & fibre skills action plan 2019–2022 [PDF, 414 KB]

-- One Billion Trees Programme, which provides direct grants for landowners to plant trees on their land or revert land to native forest, and partnership funding for organisations and community groups who have ideas to support tree planting and improve how we grow and plant trees.
+- One Billion Trees Programme, which provided direct grants for landowners to plant trees on their land or revert land to native forest, and partnership funding for organisations and community groups who have ideas to support tree planting and improve how we grow and plant trees.

 - Ngā Karahipi Uru Rākau – Forestry Scholarships for Māori or female students enrolling in the University of Canterbury's Bachelor of Forestry Science or Bachelor of Engineering (Hons) in forest engineering.